muellerj2/netroles/docs/USAGE.md

 {size=9,[0,0,1,2,3,4,0,5,5]}
 ```

-This is the process depicted in Figure 4 of Müller and Brandes (2022), and the last of these equivalences is a perfect, and thus also a regular, equivalence.
+This is the process depicted in Figure 4 of Müller and Brandes (2022), and the last of these equivalences is a perfect [(Borgatti and Everett, 1994)](https://doi.org/10.1016/0378-8733(94)90010-8) and thus also regular equivalence.

 Even more easily, we can compute the regular interior of the initial equivalence, as follows:
 ```java